numediart/TIPAA-SSL/README.md

 `docker-compose push`

 For only one of them, e.g.:
- docker-compose push nginx
+ docker-compose push nginx -->

-Thus the procedure to run a docker compose, or update it:
+The procedure to push and run a docker compose, or update it:
 ```
 docker context use default
 docker-compose -f docker-compose_aws.yml build